Natalija Eder

 Natalija Eder (born 6 August 1980) is a visually impaired Paralympian athlete from Austria competing mainly in F12 classification throwing events.
-She competed at the 2012 Summer Paralympics, where she won a bronze medal in the javelin throw, and 2020 Summer Paralympics.
+She won a bronze medal in javelin throw at the 2012 and 2016 Summer Paralympics.

-Life
+Career

 Eder took up para-sports in 1997 while still living in her home country of Belarus.
 She moved to Austria in 2003 and represented her new country in the 2012 Summer Paralympics in London.

 Eder has also won medals at IPC World and European Championships.

+She again competed at the 2020 Summer Paralympics and placed fourth.

+In 2023, she won the bronze medal in the women's javelin throw F13 event at the World Para Athletics Championships held in Paris, France.